 The video below of a little girl asking her divorcing parents to be nice to one another and to stop fighting went viral.
 It spurred the question – what does a positive co-parenting relationship look like?
 Here, one parent weighs in.

 I have been separated from my daughter’s father for almost three years.
 Our marriage wasn’t working, and it dragged out far longer than it should have.

-We had a horrible fight in front of Nameo and it was something she should never have seen, and we knew we had to change.
-After the fight we agreed to only talk through our lawyers until we could begin mediation and that turned out to be the break we both needed to clear our heads.
+We had a horrible fight in front of Nameo.
+The confrontation was something she should never have seen.
+We knew we had to change.
+After the fight, we agreed to only talk through our lawyers until we could begin mediation.
+That turned out to be the break we both needed to clear our heads.

 Help in the Form of Mediation

 Shortly after the fight my now ex-husband moved out and we hired a mediator to help us with our separation.
 Mediation was the only type of communication we had during that time, which allowed us some space away from one another.

 Generally, I believe, frequent communication after separating is a bad idea because you each need to move on with your lives.
 Less interaction also reduces the potential for conflict.
 Indeed, many divorced parents opt for limited, text-based communication for co-parenting.